cs-ed/impacts-stevewalston/README.md

     * What the impact was
     * What led to (facilitated) the impact
     * Whether inclusion/diversity had a role in the impact
-    * What might a next step (or steps) be to extend the helpful impact
+    * What might a next step be to extend the helpful impact

 ### Assessment